astronomer/docs/astro/cloud-ide/quickstart.md

 1. In the **Pipeline** list, click the name of the pipeline you created in step 2.
 2. Click **Add Cell** and select **Python**.
 A new cell named `python_1` appears.
 3. Click the cell's name and rename the cell `hello_world`.
-4. Add the following line to the cell body:
+4. Add the following code to the cell:

    ```python
    return "Hello, world!"